thebookwright/awakenAI/docs/use_case_mindfulness.md

-# 🧠 Use Case: Mindful AI in AdytumAI
+# 🧠 Use Case: Mindful AI in AwakenAI

 > _“To be mindful is to attend without grasping, to notice without naming, to see through the eye of the moment itself.”_
 > — TomGPT